All are welcome to join us for these special services as we celebrate again the gift of God’s Son, Jesus Christ, to us this Christmas.

 One of the highlights of Christmas is without doubt witnessing the enjoyment and excitement through young people, and our Crib Service on Christmas Eve will be a delight for all children young, and not so young!

 We invite all children to come in costume, dressed up as characters from the Christmas story to play their part as we tell again the story of the First Christmas with singing and prayer.
 We gather at our Crib to witness the characters of the nativity story arriving to visit the baby Jesus lying in the manger.

 Christmas Eve, Saturday 24th December

 The First Eucharist of Christmas, Midnight Mass 11.30pm

 This service, often known as Midnight Mass, is an absolute gem and is really the first of the main Christmas services.
 We gather at 11.30 pm to celebrate the Christmas story of God coming among us in the birth of Jesus.

-This is a communion service with the blessing of our special crib and face coverings will need to be worn for all attending (unless exempt).
+This is a communion service with the blessing of our special crib, and includes lovely carols for us all to sing.
 Whether you come to St Mary’s regularly or not – you can be assured of a warm welcome – for you and your family and friends.